^

 The MISRA C and MISRA C++ timeline

-This timeline illustrates how the MISRA guidelines have evolved to meet the changing needs of developers.
+This timeline illustrates how the MISRA language guidelines have evolved to meet the changing needs of developers.

-April 1988MISRA C:1998 “Guidelines for the use of the C language in vehicle based software” is released to target the C90 version of the C language.
+April 1998MISRA C:1998 “Guidelines for the use of the C language in vehicle based software” is released to target the C90 version of the C language.

 October 2004MISRA-C:2004 “Guidelines for the use of the C language in critical systems” is released to address the feedback from engineers using the original version.
 The new title reflects the widespread uses of the document across various sectors.